neelarka/Neural-Chef/README.md

 Select the desired cusine and search for any recipe by clicking SHOW RECIPES button

 TEAM MEMBERS:
-Ananya Yetigadda
-Gabriela Cantu
-Shruthi Elkal
-Subha Prashanth
-Trupti Samant
-Tinku Supakar

-The detailed report can be found at Readme
+Ananya Yetigadda, Gabriela Cantu, Shruthi Elkal, Subha Prashanth, Trupti Samant and Tinku Supakar

+For more details on the code, refer the README